 In general, there are no anticipated changes in Salem's program objectives.
-For one project, Affordable Housing Development, the funding source was changed from CDBG to HOME.
+As noted in last year's CAPER, in FY16, for one project, Affordable Housing Development, the funding source was changed from CDBG to HOME.
 Because HOME activities are reported through the lead community, Peabody, this will result in IDIS showing Salem not completing one of its CDBG goals of 27 units, even though the units will still be created.
 When the activity has been completed, we will make this notation in the appropriate CAPER.